 - It’s for people with low self esteem who don’t think they deserve warm food or fresh coffee served to them by another human being.

-With the culinary arsenal of a bachelor’s New Jersey studio apartment, this place would do better reheating leftover sandwiches from nearby delis.
+With the culinary arsenal of a New Jersey bachelor pad, this place would do better reheating leftover sandwiches from nearby deli’s.
 It’s almost like this is a test pilot for the real restaurant.
 Joke’s on me – I’m out $13 and they’re rolling in beluga.
 Maybe unfresh is the new fresh and I never got the tweet.

 You know who else is not off the hook (so to speak)?
 Yushi and their horrendous refrigerated sushi.
 Cold rice?
 Yeah, pass the wasabi and a bag of dirt I can throw on Iron Chef Morimoto.